metno/S-ENDA-documentation/source/doi_background.rst

 - F3: Metadata clearly and explicitly include the identifier of the data they describe.

-points out that metadata and the dataset should be connected explicitly by mentioning a dataset’s globally unique and persistent identifier in the metadata of that specific datasets.
+points out that metadata and the dataset should be connected explicitly by mentioning a dataset’s globally unique and persistent identifier in the metadata of that specific dataset.
 This applies more particularly for data formats that do not include metadata in their headers, usually resulting in separate files for data and metadata.

 Reusability